thubregtsen/qhack/submission/blogpost.md

 kernel-target alignment as a measure of kernel quality for a specific dataset in such a way that every quantum-curious user can delve into the mathematical foundations.

-**TODO: Mention floq integration for large scale datasets if the notebook makes it to the end**

 ## Advantage of Training